SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/dynamic-distribution-groups/dynamic-distribution-groups.md

 Use this section to view or change basic information about the group.

-- **\* Display name** This name appears in the address book, on the To: line when email is sent to this group, and in the Groups list.
+- **\* Display name**: This name appears in the address book, on the To: line when email is sent to this group, and in the Groups list.
 The display name is required and should be user-friendly so people recognize what it is.
 It also has to be unique in your domain.

-- **\* Alias** This is the portion of the email address that appears to the left of the at (@) symbol.
+- **\* Alias**: This is the portion of the email address that appears to the left of the at (@) symbol.
 If you change the alias, the primary SMTP address for the group will also be changed, and contain the new alias.
 Also, the email address with the previous alias will be kept as a proxy address for the group.

-- **Description** Use this box to describe the group so people know what the purpose of the group is.
+- **Description**: Use this box to describe the group so people know what the purpose of the group is.
 This description appears in the address book and in the Details pane in the EAC.

-- **Hide this group from address lists** Select this check box if you don't want users to see this group in the address book.
+- **Hide this group from address lists**: Select this check box if you don't want users to see this group in the address book.
 To send email to this group, a sender has to type the group's alias or email address on the To: or Cc: lines.

-- **Organizational unit** This read-only box displays the organizational unit (OU) that contains the dynamic distribution group.
+- **Organizational unit**: This read-only box displays the organizational unit (OU) that contains the dynamic distribution group.
 You have to use Active Directory Users and Computers to move the group to a different OU.

 #### Ownership
 <a name="Ownership"> </a>